Minor in Psychology

 Psychology minors who complete CRJ 345: Research Methods in Criminal Justice with a grade of C or better may use that course to waive the PSY 302: Research Methods in Psychology requirement of the minor.
 This waiver does not reduce the number of hours needed for the Psychology minor.
 Students are still required to complete 16 hours of upper-level coursework.

-Students interested in earning a psychology minor should contact the Psychology Department to make an appointment with the psychology adviser.
+Students interested in earning a psychology minor should contact the Psychology Department to make an appointment with the psychology advisor.